Sustainable and inclusive rice in Vietnam

 - Inclusive business relations in the value chain

 The budget for Rikolto's rice programme in Vietnam for the period 2017-2021 amount to 347,500 EUR.
 We are constantly looking to expand and diversify our sources of funding.
-If you wish to support us, please reach out to Ms. Charlotte Flechet: charlotte [at] veco.org.vn.
+If you wish to support us, please reach out to Mr. Tuan Le: tuan.le [at] rikolto.org

 As an international NGO, we are only allowed to receive funds from outside of Vietnam.

-What do we expect to achieve by 2021?
+What did we expect to achieve by 2021?

-We expect that by the end of 2021:
+We expected that by the end of 2021:

 - Our partner rice farmer organisations will have developed the required business and management capacities to access quality rice markets, including the ability to implement regularly updated business and production plans, and access up to date market information systems;